 “Le Tour victime de son succès… … son gigantisme est devenu un handicap”

 The Tour is a victim of its own success… …it’s gigantic nature has become a handicap

 Often the Tour’s enormity is a challenge, in the words of one time race director Jacques Goddet to a young Pagès: “there are no problems, just solutions“.
 A summit finish atop the Galibier?
 The top is just a mere bend in the road, there’s barely parking for ten cars.
 But Pagès made it happen, even when race director Christian Prudhomme was ready to settle for a finish lower down.

 Yet while there’s plenty of pride in a job often well done, it’s not a triumphant account.
-The book does conclude with a long reflection about the scale of the race, 4,500 people on the move in 2,400 vehicles every day, the resources it consumes and whether this can be reduced without degrading the event.
+The book does conclude with a long reflection about the scale of the race, 4,500 people on the move in 2,400 vehicles every day, the resources this consumes and whether it can be reduced without degrading the event.
 Pagès also dwells on the inflationary tendency where each Tour must have more than the last.
 A summit finish must be higher, there must be more cobbles, the Planche des Belles Filles’s novelty as a fierce summit finish isn’t enough, along comes the “Super Planche” and going by the trends it’s a matter of time until the men’s race has a gravel stage, then two.

 For Pagès though it’s always about the logistics.
-He’s not a cyclist and deliberately avoided hiring cyclists or sports fans as finish zone workers because they’d be distracted by the race in July.
+He’s not a cyclist.
+Indeed he deliberately avoided hiring cyclists or sports fans as finish zone workers because they’d be distracted by the race in July.
 It’s also the grind involved to make it happen, whether toiling workers rousing from bunkbeds inside adapted coaches at odd hours, or the countless hours of meetings amid the mille-feuille of local government.